RyanJHorwitz/hotspotTimeseries/.kernel-density-code/outputs/mixed/README.md

 # Mixed Elephant Outputs

-This file contains the output plots for combined savannah and forest elephants.
+This subfolder contains the output plots for combined savannah and forest elephants.